rendall/icebreakers/QUESTIONS.md

   * What did you want to be when you grew up?
   * What did you want to be when you grew up?
   * What do you call your grandparents?
-  * What do you miss about kindgergarten?
+  * What do you miss about kindergarten?
   * What do you usually eat for lunch?
   * What dog breed would you be?
   * What emoji best describes how you are feeling right now?